Quiz: Can you defend against XSS vulnerability?

 contexts, Blade does not even offer an escaping function.
 It also lacks

-protection against printing a malicious link (8) or support for Vue
+protection against outputting a malicious link (8) or support for Vue

 templates (9).

-in Blade, which causes the output of its own PHP code directly to the output, as
+directive in Blade, which causes its own PHP code to be directly rendered in the

 Smarty ❌❌❌